MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/maximizewindow-macro-action.md

 You can use the **RestoreWindow** action to restore a maximized window to its previous size.

-**Tips**
+> [!TIP]

-  - You may need to use the **SelectObject** action if the window you want to maximize isn't the active window.
+> - You may need to use the **SelectObject** action if the window you want to maximize isn't the active window.

-  - When you maximize a window in Access, all other windows are also maximized when you open them or switch to them.
+> - When you maximize a window in Access, all other windows are also maximized when you open them or switch to them.
 However, pop-up forms aren't maximized.
 If you want a form to maintain its size when other windows are maximized, set its **PopUp** property to **Yes**.

 To run the **MaximizeWindow** action in a Visual Basic for Applications module, use the **Maximize** method of the **DoCmd** object.